1. Socialive Support Center

 Source

-In Socialive, a source can be a live camera feed, a video, an image, a screen share, etc., which you can add into the session recording.
+In Socialive, a source can be a live camera feed, a video, an image, a screen share, etc., which you can add to the session recording.

 Storyboard